 Arrive to Melrose easily reached by train from Edinburgh

 Today is a shortened day which means you have longer to take in the sights and see Dryburgh Abbey.
-If you are doing the 6 night tour then today you will walk 18miles straight to Kelso.
+If you are doing the 6-night tour then today you will walk close to 18miles straight to Kelso.
 The first section of today takes the St Cuthberts Way trail.

 The Borders Abbeys Way continues along the River Tweed, the route today is relatively flat.
 It uses paths, tracks and country lanes.
 You will stay overnight in Kelso.